TylerByte666/auto-backup-scripts/README.md

-# 🚀 Scripts for backing up webserver databases and files daily. 🚀
+# 🚀 Scripts for backing up webserver databases and files daily.

-These scripts are meant for fullstacks, webdevs or sysadmins who use linux based webservers; who need daily backups of both MySql, RAW and HTML files.
+These scripts are meant for fullstacks, webdevs or sysadmins who use linux based webservers; who need daily backups of MySql, RAW and HTML files.

 These scripts have been divided in two, one for MySql and the other for RAW & HTML files so you can choose which one you need.